SniperPickAxe/FVT-fabric-modified/README.md

 Various tweaks fabric mod, compatible with Sodium/Canvas.

+Translations are handled on [Crowdin](https://crwd.in/flours-various-tweaks).
+If you wish to translate the mod and your language is not listed there, start a thread in Discussions.

 ## Installation

 1. Download fabric loader from [here](https://fabricmc.net/use/) (**REQUIRES** Fabric-API!
 Get it [here](https://www.curseforge.com/minecraft/mc-mods/fabric-api/files))